OmniversalDiscord/omnibot/README.md

 import { SlashCommandBuilder } from "discord.js";
 import { CommandBuilder, Context } from "../../framework/types.ts";

-// It's recommanded to annotate with CommandBuilder type
+// It's recommended to annotate with CommandBuilder type
 // to avoid using unsupported SlashCommandBuilder methods export const register = (): CommandBuilder => new SlashCommandBuilder()